Voices of gratitude, defiance at Boston bombing memorial

-BOSTON (Reuters) - U.S. Vice President Joe Biden, other leaders and survivors of the Boston Marathon bombing shared messages of thanks and defiance on Tuesday at a tribute to the three people killed and 264 wounded in the attack exactly one year ago.
+BOSTON (Reuters) - U.S. Vice President Joe Biden, local leaders and officials and survivors of the Boston Marathon bombing shared messages of thanks and defiance on Tuesday at a tribute to the three people killed and 264 wounded in the attack exactly one year ago.

-From Patrick Downes, who lost a leg when a pair of homemade bombs ripped through the crowds at the race’s finish line, to Biden, speakers recalled how those on the scene, from police officers to spectators, reacted immediately to help the wounded amid the chaos on April 15, 2013.
+From Patrick Downes, who lost a leg when a pair of homemade bombs ripped through the crowd at the race’s finish line, to Biden, speakers recalled how police officers, spectators and others on the scene reacted immediately to help the wounded amid the chaos on April 15, 2013.

 “We would never wish the devastation and pain we have experienced on any of you,” Downes said.
 “However, we do wish that all of you, at some point in your lives, feel as loved as we have every day of this past year.”

-Following the ceremony, the crowd walked down Boylston Street, the final stretch of the marathon, amid heavy rain and high winds to watch officials raise an American flag at the finish line.
+Following the ceremony, the crowd walked down Boylston Street, the final stretch of the marathon, in heavy rain and high winds to watch officials raise an American flag at the finish line.

 At 2:49 p.m.
 EDT (1849 GMT), the time the first bomb went off, the city observed a moment of silence.
 Afterwards, churches throughout Boston tolled their bells and ships in the city’s harbor sounded their horns.